Information-theoretic characterization of turbulence intermittency: Measure of intermittency

+A zero-mean divergence-free spatially-uncorrelated isotropic Gaussian random velocity field or GRF can be considered to be the non-intermittent baseline field \cite{cao1999statistics, Gotoh22}.
+Such an uncorrelated GRF represents the purely random Gaussian state, free of any dynamics; deviation of the turbulent state from this Gaussian state thus signifies the intermittency arising from turbulence dynamics.

-\textit{Baseline Distribution -- } We consider a zero-mean divergence-free spatially-uncorrelated isotropic Gaussian random velocity field (GRF), as the non-intermittent baseline field \cite{cao1999statistics, Gotoh22}.
-In such a field, the velocity gradient components (${A}_{ij}$) are also Gaussian \cite{solak}.
-Consequently, the PDFs of mean-normalized pseudodissipation, dissipation, and enstrophy -- being quadratic in ${A}_{ij}$ -- follow Gamma distributions, as shown by Gotoh and Yang \cite{Gotoh22}:
+In such a Gaussian field, not only the velocity ($u_i$) but also the velocity gradients (${A}_{ij}$) are Gaussian \cite{solak}.
+However, the quantities of our interest -- mean-normalized pseudodissipation, dissipation, and enstrophy, which are quadratic in ${A}_{ij}$, are not Gaussian.
+These quantities exhibit the following Gamma distributions as shown previously by Gotoh and Yang \cite{Gotoh22} (derivation in Appendix~\ref{appA}):

 where $x$ is a probable realization of $X = \phi, \epsilon$ or $\Omega$, and $\Gamma(\cdot)$ denotes gamma function.
-Here, $n$ denotes the number of independent terms contributing to $X$, which is equal to $8, 5$ and $3$ for $\phi$, $\epsilon$ and $\Omega$, respectively, in a three-dimensional incompressible velocity field \cite{Gotoh22, meneveau2011lagrangian}.
-Notably, the PDF is independent of the standard deviation of the velocity field since $X$ is mean-normalized.
-Therefore, the same baseline PDF can be used for evaluating intermittency of all $Re_{\lambda}$ turbulent flows.
+Here, $n$ denotes the number of independent terms in the definition of $X$, which is equal to $8, 5$ and $3$ for $\phi$, $\epsilon$ and $\Omega$, respectively, in a three-dimensional incompressible velocity field \cite{Gotoh22, meneveau2011lagrangian}.
+All three PDFs are illustrated in Fig.~\ref{fig:1}.
+Notably, the PDFs $f_{GRF}$ are independent of the standard deviation of the velocity field since $ \phi, \epsilon$ and $\Omega$ are mean-normalized (Appendix~\ref{appA}).
+This suggests that $f_{GRF}$ serves as a universal Gaussian baseline with respect to which intermittency of any divergence-free isotropic field may be measured.

-{Expectedly, these Gamma PDFs of pseudodissipation, dissipation and enstrophy in the non-intermittent baseline field (Fig.~\ref{fig:1}) differ significantly from non-intermittent Gaussian PDFs $(f_G(x))$ of the same mean and variance.
-The non-Gaussian nature of these quantities arises in a non-intermittent field because they are non-linear functions of the Gaussian velocity gradients and not because they possess intermittency from physical dynamics.
-This deviation from Gaussianity stems from kinematic constraints and is therefore termed as kinematic intermittency{, a concept introduced by Shtilman et al. \cite{shtilman1993some} and Tsinober et al. \cite{tsinober, tsinober2019essence}}.
-We quantify it using the KL divergence of these PDFs from Gaussian PDFs ($f_G(x)$) of same mean and variance,

-where $\psi(z) = (d\Gamma(z)/dz)/\Gamma(z)$ denotes the digamma function.
-Based on the values of $D_{f_{GRF}||f_{G}}$, the order of increasing kinematic intermittency is $\phi < \epsilon < \Omega$ ($0.08868 < 0.14714 < 0.2607$).
-This indicates that enstrophy has inherently greater kinematic intermittency than dissipation \cite{shtilman1993some, tsinober, tsinober2019essence}, as is also reflected by the heavier-tailed PDF (Fig.~\ref{fig:1}) and higher order moments of $\Omega$ compared to $\epsilon$, even in a non-intermittent GRF.}